personio/newrelic-alert-manager/docs/README.md

 </em>
 </td>
 <td>
+<p>The offset is how long we wait for late data before evaluating each aggregation window
-<p>Please refer to the official <a href="https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/rest-api-alerts/alerts-conditions-api-field-names#evaluation_offset">New Relic documentation</a></p>
+For additional information, please refer to the official <a href="https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/rest-api-alerts/alerts-conditions-api-field-names#evaluation_offset">New Relic documentation</a></p>
 </td>
 </tr>
 <tr>